 Note: for this to work, you must enable the "multiverse" source in your APT configuration, if you are using Ubuntu 12.04.
-This has already been done for you here.
+This has already been done for you in this workshop.

 Now, edit the file /etc/snmp/snmp.conf